The vagus nerve is critical to optimal health, no matter what your issues are.

 A study done on yoga laughter found increased HRV in the laughter group (R).

-There are various case reports of people fainting from laughter and this may be from the vagus nerve/parasympathetic system being stimulated too much.
+There are various case reports of people fainting from laughter, which may be from the vagus nerve/parasympathetic system being stimulated too much.

 Laughter is also sometimes a side effect of vagus nerve stimulation (R).